 The COOC competition is open to California producers who have had their oil certified extra virgin by the California Olive Oil Council (COOC).
 Generally over 100 oils are submitted for judging.

 The Yolo County Fair competition is open to all California producers and is judged by a tasting panel selected in collaboration with the UC Davis Olive Center.
 Generally over 100 oils are submitted for judging.
-[Will not be holding a competition in 2019 because weather negatively affected production levels.]
+[Have not held competitions in 2019 and 2020.]

 The Los Angeles International Olive Oil Competition is one of the world’s largest, attracting olive oils from around the world.
 Between 500-600 oils are submitted for the spring competitions.